Sick Leave in Switzerland: All You Need To Know

 Source: seco.admin.ch – Switzerland’s State Secretariat for Economic Affairs

-The waiting period can be 14, 30, 90, or even 180 days.
-Swiss employers are obligated to continue paying you a salary during that time, assuming you have worked in the company for over 3 months.
+The waiting period can be 14, 30, 90, or 180 days.
+Assuming you’ve worked at the company for over 3 months, Swiss employers must continue paying your salary.

 Moreover, the period an employee receives wages and how much they receive while on sick leave depends on the distinct circumstances below: